Surveillance Australia: Fleet and bases

 Headquartered in Adelaide, the company has three operational bases in Cairns, Darwin and Broome.
 It operates a fleet of six DHC-8-202 and four larger DHC-8-315 'Dash 8s' modified for maritime patrol and surveillance.
 One further Dash 8 was formerly configured for the LADS contract.
-This aircraft has now been de-configured, and is stored at Adelaide Airport.
+This aircraft was de-configured and stored at Adelaide Airport until its eventual sale to US-based Berry Aviation in 2023.

 The surveillance aircraft are equipped with Raytheon SeaVue surface search radars with additional Inverse synthetic aperture radar (ISAR), Synthetic aperture radar (SAR) and Moving target indication (MTI) capability, advanced electro-optical sensors and sophisticated communications suites.
 They can operate day and night close to land below lowest safe altitude.
-These aircraft can search an area of 110,000km² per flight.
+These aircraft can search an area of 110,000 km2 per flight.

 The Mission Management System (MMS) developed by Adelaide-based Acacia Systems integrates various onboard surveillance systems and provides real time communications between aircrew and Maritime Border Command headquarters in Canberra.
 The same system is used on AMSA Search and Rescue aircraft, which are also operated by Leidos Australia.